blu-pi/econ-sim/Diary.md

 Can't test new graph class visually since networkx visualisation isn't working for some reason... will fix next.

 Can now visually display networkx graph.
 Redid testing on rewritten classes.
 Fixed imports where needed.
 Offiacially finished rewrite.

+Began preperations for running simulations.
+Implementation for Agent actions started.
+Planned how to implement agent decision making.
+Need to finish Agent actions then move to programming Agent decision making which will be absed on game theory.
+Will do basic research for graph traversal using networkx library.
+Will struggle to get basic simulations ready for Dec.
+2nd.
+Changed file names to reflect that they define multiple types of the given class.